colinb2025/DS2002_FInalProject/README.md

 1. **Database Configuration**: Set up a MySQL database where fetched data will be stored.
 Update the database connection details (host, user, password, port, database) in the `project_1.py` script.

 2. **Running the Script**: Execute the `project_1.py` script to start fetching data from the API.
-The script will continuously fetch data on a minutely basis over the course of an hour and store it in the database.
+The script will continuously fetch data on a minutely basis over the course of an hour (modified the length to account for the function runtime) and store it in the database.

 3. **Visualization**: After fetching and storing data for an hour, the script will generate a time-series plot comparing Pi values and factors over time.
 You can visualize this plot to analyze the trends in Pi values and factors.